LIFEHUBBER

 What appears notable

-Based on the official materials, what readers may want to notice is the file-first design: markdown on disk, git-backed history, agents with memory, and scheduled jobs presented as one self-hosted workflow environment.
+The official materials are useful for checking the file-first design: markdown on disk, git-backed history, agents with memory, and scheduled jobs presented as one self-hosted workflow environment.

 Before using